 What are HOA dues and why am I paying them?Posted by Kevin Hughes on Wednesday, June 15th, 2011 at 8:49am.

 When HOAs are mentioned it can stir up a controversy of mixed views between people with polarized opinions concerning the value and necessity of homeowners’ associations.
-Imagine a family buying a home in a gated lakeside community or subdivision.
+Imagine buying a home in a gated lakeside community or subdivision.
 As in any community they will have to pay state, property and income taxes, but in a community governed by an HOA they will be required to pay other fees as well.

 So exactly what are HOA dues and why does an Idaho Real Estate owner have to pay them?
 What is an HOA?